sosnilosm/ChessHelperApp/README.md

-## Chess Helper Web App Beta ver.
+## Chess Helper WebApp Beta ver.
 0.1
 This is a project designed to help beginners in chess not make completely banal mistakes.
 Such as losing or missing checkmate in one move, losing valuable pieces, and so on.

 ---